input-output-hk/mithril/docs/root/manual/getting-started/run-mithril-devnet.md

 ```

-### Step 4: Download and verify selected Snapshot
+### Step 4: Download and verify the selected snapshot

-Download the selected snapshot from the remote location to your remote location
+To download the selected snapshot from the remote location to your remote location, run:

 ```bash
 NETWORK=$NETWORK AGGREGATOR_ENDPOINT=$AGGREGATOR_ENDPOINT ./mithril-client snapshot download $SNAPSHOT_DIGEST